by Heather Tietz

 “Be strong and courageous; for you shall cause this people to inherit the land which I swore to their fathers to give them.
 Only be strong and very courageous, to observe to do according to all the law, which Moses my servant commanded you.
 Don’t turn from it to the right hand or to the left, that you may have good success wherever you go.”

-The great challenge wasn’t the circumstance, it was Joshua’s heart, his ability to stay steadfast, to follow God’s laws in spite of wayward Israelites or tempting godless neighbors.
+God wasn’t concerned with the great challenge.
+He was far more interested in Joshua’s heart, his ability to stay steadfast, to follow God’s laws in spite of wayward Israelites or tempting godless neighbors.

-God Himself speaks encouragement over Jacob, “Lead My people to follow My laws.
+God Himself speaks encouragement over Joshua: “Lead My people to follow My laws.
 Don’t spoil them and bend the rules.
 Don’t make exceptions.
 Be strong to do what’s right.
 Have the courage to stop My children when they wander off in sin.
 Lead them well.
 Then, I will win your battles.
-I will bless your crops.
-I will fill your wombs.
-I will give you success wherever you go.”
+I will bless you and give you success wherever you go.”